 What to see and do in Zutphen

-• Zutphen has a small city centre, perfect for walking.
+• The city centre.
+Zutphen has a small city centre, perfect for walking.
 If you’d try to get lost on the narrow streets, you would discover that’s impossible, because they will eventually bring you to your starting point.
 There are many monuments to see, and if you want a detailed walking tour, please check out this website I also used as a guide for my visit: Visit the Dutch Countryside.

 • Whisper boat ride on the Berkel river.
 On a tour that lasts about one hour, you can discover the city from a different perspective while listening to interesting stories from your guide.